termigator1359/Calamity-Boss-Guide/postml/SCal.md

        * Phoenix Flame Barrage, much like Burning Sky and Chicken Cannon, is specifically for the Soul Seeker ring due to its big AoE.

-    * **Throwing**:

-       * Celestus will be your main damage weapon.
-You’ll have to use this for the Soul Seeker ring, sadly throwing doesn’t have any other options.
-Try to guess/watch where the Soul Seekers are, and aim as best as you can.

-       * Scourge of the Cosmos (Throwing): like Melee, use this one during the first bullet hell, then switch to Celestus when Sepulcher spawns.
-The eaters from this weapon will help kill the Brimstone Hearts and make the 1st Sepulcher phase go by very quickly.
-Do this on every bullet hell.

     * **Summoner**:
 Optimal setups are the following: